-16.1 The Council, further to recommendations of the Director of Police, shall supply material and equipment needed to provide police services, with the funds provided by Canada and Québec and, in regards to firearms, in accordance with the applicable firearms statutes and regulations.

-- 16.2 The Council shall provide Canada and Québec a complete inventory of weapons of the Police Services, including intermediary weapons: - a) within thirty (30) days of the commencement of this Agreement; - b) by April 1st of every year covered by this Agreement.
+- 15.1 The Municipality, further to recommendations of the Director of Police, shall supply material and equipment needed to provide policing services, with the funds provided by Canada and Québec and, in regards to firearms, in accordance with the applicable firearms statutes and regulations. - 15.2 The Municipality shall provide Canada and Québec a complete inventory of weapons of the Police Force, including intermediary weapons: - a) within thirty (30) days of the commencement of this Agreement; - b) by April 1st of every year covered by this Agreement.

-17. DISPOSAL OF MATERIAL AND EQUIPMENT
+16. DISPOSAL OF MATERIAL AND EQUIPMENT

-- 17.1 The Council is responsible for the maintenance of material and equipment of the Police Force. - 17.2 The Council agrees to replace the material and equipment if: - a) the replacement cost of the material or equipment is less than the cost to maintain it; or - b) the replacement of the material or equipment is necessary due to wear or obsolescence. - 17.3 During the term of this Agreement, material and equipment may be sold by the Council at fair market value.
+- 16.1 The Municipality is responsible for the maintenance of material and equipment of the Police Force. - 16.2 The Municipality agrees to replace the material and equipment if: - the replacement cost of the material or equipment is less than the cost to maintain it; or - b) the replacement of the material or equipment is necessary due to wear or obsolescence. - 16.3 During the term of this Agreement, material and equipment may be sold by the Municipality at fair market value.

-The proceeds of such sales, should they exceed \$5,000, shall be credited to Canada and Québec in proportion to their initial contributions as set out in article 20.2.
+The proceeds of such sales, should they exceed \$5,000, shall be credited to Canada and Québec in proportion to their initial contributions as set out in section 19.2.
 The sum due to Canada and Québec can be reimbursed to them by:

-- a) reducing proportionally the payment to be made under this Agreement or any other subsequent agreement; - b) in any other circumstance, the amount owed shall become an amount owing to Canada and Québec, as the case may be, and it shall be reimbursed no later than the thirtieth (30th) day following the transaction date.
-(Note: reimbursements due to Canada shall be made to the Receiver General of Canada and reimbursements due to Québec shall be made to the ministre des Finances du Québec).
+- reducing proportionally the payment to be made under this Agreement or any other subsequent agreement; - b) in any other circumstance, the amount owed shall become an amount owing to Canada and Québec, as the case may be, and it shall be reimbursed no later than the thirtieth (30th) day following the transaction date.
+(Note: reimbursements due to Canada shall be made to the Receiver

+General of Canada and reimbursements due to Québec shall be made to the ministre des Finances du Québec).

-Notwithstanding subsections 17.3 a) and b), Canada and Québec may, jointly and in writing, agree that the Council use the proceeds of such sales to acquire material and equipment for the provision of policing services.
+Notwithstanding subsections 16.3 a) and b), Canada and Québec may, jointly and in writing, agree that the Municipality use the proceeds of such sales to acquire material and equipment for the provision of policing services.

-18. INSURANCE
+17. INSURANCE

-18.1 The Council shall, contract and maintain a comprehensive general liability insurance covering the activities of the Police Force, its employees, officials and agents, affecting police activities, the Public Safety Committee and its members.
+17.1 The Municipality shall, contract and maintain a comprehensive general liability insurance covering the activities of the Police Force, its employees, officials and agents, carrying out police activities, the Public Safety Committee and its members.

-This insurance shall offer a protection of an amount of no less than five million dollars (\$5,000,000) per occurrence, insuring against bodily injury, personal injury
+This insurance shall provide protection of an amount of no less than five million dollars (\$5,000,000) per occurrence, insuring against bodily injury, personal injury and property damage, including loss of use thereof, incurred by a third party.
+In addition to providing blanket coverage for contractual liability, the policy shall also contain a cross liability clause.

-- and property damage, including loss of use thereof, incurred by a third party.
-In addition to providing blanket coverage for contractual liability, the policy shall also contain a cross liability clause. - 18.2 The Council shall provide Canada and Québec with proof of insurance (copy of insurance policy or insurance policies) within thirty (30) days following the commencement of this Agreement and, subsequently, no later than May 1st of each fiscal year. - 18.3 The Council shall advise Canada and Québec, without delay, if the insurer terminates the insurance.
+- 17.2 The Municipality shall provide Canada and Québec with proof of insurance (copy of insurance policy or insurance policies) within thirty (30) days following the commencement of this Agreement. - 17.3 The Municipality shall advise Canada and Québec, without delay, if the insurer terminates the insurance.